What are The First Quality Sewing Room Designs? Get Ready for a Creative Flow

 We came across, for example, this cute step-by-step diary with images of sewing rooms.
 A sewing enthusiast, Reagan, on her blog KamaSewTra guides us through the making of her sewing room.
 She also shares some sewing craft room ideas.
 Among them, for instance:

-- The place above your sewing table will be a handy spot for the most often used sewing tools, the ones that you reach for regularly.
+3. The place above your sewing table will be a handy spot for the most often used sewing tools, the ones that you reach for regularly.
+You may opt for task lighting system and open shelves on top to make your most important tools easily accessible.

 Image source: KamaSewTra